-Laura May Lung Cha (neé Shih), GBM, 69 Appointed to the Board: March 2011
+Laura May Lung Cha (neé Shih)†, GBM, 69

 Member of the Financial Systems Vulnerabilities Committee and the Nomination & Corporate Governance Committee

 Skills and Experience: Laura has extensive regulatory and policy making experience in the finance and securities sector in Hong Kong and mainland China.
 She is the former Vice Chairman of the International Advisory Council of the China Securities Regulatory Commission.
 Other former appointments include non-executive Director of China Telecom Corporation Limited; Bank of Communications Co., Ltd.; and Tata Consultancy Services Limited.
 She also served as Chair of Hong Kong Special Administrative Region's Financial Services Development Council and Deputy Chair of the Securities and Futures Commission in Hong Kong.
 Laura is a member of the State Bar of California.